tbal999/map2struct/readme.md

 # generic mapStringInterface decoder

-I could talk about this for a while - but here's some example code instead:
+Rather than painstakingly explain it's purpose (use this like the pandas library but for map[string]interface{} to perform basic data extraction) here is some code:

 ```
 package main